arschles/go-in-5-minutes/www/content/screencast/episode_31_echo_framework.md

 +++
 type = "screencast"
-title = "Building Fast Web Apps with the Echo Framework!" teaser = "Learn how to use the Echo framework to quickly write highquality web services." author = "Aaron Schlesinger" date = "2019-09-04T15:22:28-07:00"
+title = "Building Fast Web Apps with the Echo Framework" teaser = "Learn how to use the Echo framework to quickly write high quality web services." author = "Aaron Schlesinger" date = "2019-09-04T15:22:28-07:00"
 +++